Christopher Dale Flannery

 Christopher Dale Flannery, nicknamed "Mr Rent-a-Kill" (born 1948 – disappeared 9 May 1985) is alleged to have been an Australian contract killer.
+Growing up in a working-class background in a culture that was suspicious of police, after leaving Melbourne he entered a life of crime and gang warfare that ended with his disappearance.

 Background and early career

 Flannery was born in Brunswick, Victoria.
 He left school at the age of fourteen and received his first criminal conviction later that year.
 At 17, he was convicted of housebreaking, auto theft, assault against police, carrying firearms and rape, and was sentenced to seven years imprisonment.

 Criminal career

 In 1974, Flannery and two other men were alleged to have committed an armed robbery on a David Jones store in Perth.
 They were arrested in Sydney by Detective Sergeant Roger Rogerson.
 It has been alleged that Flannery paid a bribe to Rogerson to escape conviction.
 Flannery was extradited to Perth but acquitted at trial.
-However, he was jailed on an outstanding Victorian warrant for rape.
+He was jailed on an outstanding Victorian warrant for rape.